panoply/spx/docs/src/views/docs/components/overview.md

   }
 }
 ```

 ---

 # Markup

 SPX Components establish connections with DOM elements through attribute (directive) annotations.
-Assigning a component identifier name to the `spx-component` directive initializes a component instance which will persists throughout an SPX session.
-Defining component `state` using the DOM is achieved through [state directives](/components/state) and should be applied on the same element where `spx-component` is declared.
+Assigning a component identifier name to the `spx-component` directive initializes a component instance which will persist throughout an SPX session.
+Defining component `state` using the DOM is achieved through [state directives](/components/state) and should be applied on the same element where an `spx-component` is declared.

 Component [nodes](/components/nodes) and [events](/components/events) can be defined anywhere in the DOM using the corresponding directive patterns provided by SPX as long as the component exists.
 The persisted nature of SPX Components allow for incremental node or event based attachments to occur across different pages when leveraging dynamically targeted [fragment](/key-concepts) rendering.